 June 4, 2026

-Our tour guide Michael picked us up to for tour of Athens.
+Our tour guide Michael picked us up for the tour of Athens.
 Traffic and parking in Athens is crazy.
 We were glad to leave the driving to Michael.
 We started at the impressive Acropolis, which towers over the city of Athens.
 Linda and I walked to the top to see the remaining structures and to learn about the history.

 The Theater is still used today.